malkhamis-panw/gaia/doc/documentation.md

 ##### `DELETE /tenants/:id`

-Delete the tenant with the given namespace ID.
+Delete the tenant with the given Prisma or namespace ID.

 ##### `GET /tenants/:id`

-Retrieve the tenant with the given namespace ID.
+Retrieve the tenant with the given Prisma or namespace ID.

 #### Attributes